FrogmancerSchtevE/RE-Scripts/README.md

 # Frogmancers RE-Scripts

 # NOTICE:
-This script is intended for personal use and community sharing.
+These scripst are intended for personal use and community sharing.
 It is NOT intended to be fed into machine learning models, AI training pipelines, or derivative automated systems.